Also known as: distillation fractions, straight run streams

 Distillation cuts are the output streams from a distillation tower.

-- Refinery gas - comprised of methane and ethane.
-This stream remains a gas and is sent to the fuel system.
+- Refinery gas - Made up of methane and ethane.
+This stream remains a gas and is sent to the fuel system

-- Atmospheric bottoms - this cut contains all of the hydrocarbons that do not vaporize.
-It is typically fed to the vacuum distillation unit for further separation.
+- Atmospheric bottoms - Contains all of the hydrocarbons that do not vaporize.
+It is typically fed to the vacuum distillation unit for further separation

 - VGO or Vacuum gasoil - Typically sent to the FCC or hydrocracker to be upgraded into light products

 - Vacuum resid - Literally the bottom of the barrel.
 Typically blended into residual fuel oil or upgraded through a coker or visbreaker